git-pull/website/index.md

 # I am Tony Narlock

-I create software for computer programmers.
+I create software for programmers.
 If you're not one, what I do likely won't make sense to you.

 My tools assist programmers automating certain tasks.
 For example, [tmuxp] constructs [tmux] sessions from a JSON or YAML file.